 Cut all of your fruit the day before and store it separately.
 (Be sure to toss the apples really well in lemon juice so that they don’t brown).

-Make the day before and refrigerate overnight.
+Make the entire dish the day before and refrigerate overnight.

 Cook cranberries as directed and refrigerate overnight.
 Combine other other fruits (not marshmallows) and refrigerate overnight, separately.
 Stir the two together before serving, adding marshmallows and topping with whipped cream if desired.